Engin-Boot/capture-behavior-of-a-visit-counter-nihalX1/needs-tech.md

 # Visit-counter technical needs

-Scenario: Recover across restarts of the server that runs the visit-counter
+Scenario: Recover across restarts of the server. that runs the visit-counter

   Given: Counter was initially working.